safetyscore/safetyscore/docs/whitepaper/whitepaper.md

 ### Contact Establishment

-For each entry in its `ContactLog` where a `BroadcastKey` has been seen for at least `MinContactDuration`, e.g. 2 minutes, each party will try to establish a `ContactKey` for secure communications with the other party that it had seen.
+For each entry in its `ContactLog` where a `BroadcastKey` has been seen for at least `MinContactDuration`, e.g. 2 minutes, each party will try to detect those that were close enough and establish a `ContactKey` for secure communications in the future.

 For every applicable `BroadcastKey`, each party will perform Elliptic-Curve Diffie-Hellman using the corresponding Broadcast Keys it was using at that time.